biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 You can use `#` signs to annotate (comment) your code.
 Anything to the right of a `#` is ignored by R, meaning it won't be executed.
 You can use `#` both at the start of a line or anywhere in a line following code.

 Comments are a great way to describe what your code does within the code itself, so comment liberally in your R scripts!
+This is useful not only for others that you may share your code with, but perhaps especially for yourself when you look back at your code a day, a month, or a year later.

 <div class="highlight">